About Celery

 Lysine can help prevent or treat cold sores, which are blisters caused by the virus HSV-1, also known as herpes.

 Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
-Lysine can only be obtained through diet, and can be found in a variety of a good source of protein foods like milk, cheese and yogurt, fish, eggs, meat, and poultry.
+Lysine can only be obtained through diet, and can be found in many a great source of protein foods like dairy products, fish, eggs, meat, and poultry.

 Celery has a moderate amount of lysine, which is an essential amino acid that is involved in protein synthesis, collagen formation, and calcium absorption.
 Lysine is important for the growth and maintenance of tissues, bones, and skin.